jmoguillansky-gpsw/gopro-lib-node.gl/ngfx/README.md

 ## Build Instructions

+1) Install Dependencies
-1) On Vulkan Platform (primarily for Linux): Install Vulkan SDK
+   On Vulkan Platform (primarily for Linux): Install Vulkan SDK
    On Windows: Install DirectX 12 SDK
+   Install glew, glfw, stb_image
+   On Linux: use apt for debian-based systems, or pacman for arch-linux based systems for debian based: apt-get install glew glfw (etc.)
+	for archlinux based: pacman -S glew glfw (etc.)
+   On MacOS: use brew package manager

+   For stb_image: may need to download the header manually from https://github.com/nothings/stb/blob/master/stb_image.h

 2) set environment:
 	For Vulkan Platform: